+'''

-sh rs2', offset(rs1') sb rs2', offset(rs1')
+sh rs2', offset(rs1')

+sb rs2', offset(rs1')

+'''

-Subword store instructions, authorised by the capability in 'cs1'.
+Subword store instructions, authorized by the capability in cs1.

-Subword store instructions, authorised by the capability in 'ddc'.
+Subword store instructions, authorized by the capability in [ddc](#).

-CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the 'mtval2' or 'stval2' TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorizing capability fails one of the checks listed below; in this case, CHERI data fault is reported in the [mtval2](#) or [stval2](#) TYPE field and the corresponding code is written to CAUSE.